mattkope/cs504_team3/readme.md

 ## How to use Kaggle API
 - Install Kaggle in environment using the command `pip install kaggle`
-- Click on your profile picture in the upper right hand corner -> Click on Settings -> Scroll down and Select Create New Token under the API section.
+- Click on your Kaggle profile picture in the upper right hand corner -> Click on Settings -> Scroll down and Select Create New Token under the API section.
 - Take created .json file and put in directory `C:\Users\<Windows-username>\.kaggle\kaggle.json` on Windows and `~/.kaggle/kaggle.json` on Linux, OSX, and other UNIX-based operating systems
   - Doing this step will automaticially authenticate token going forward
 - To load directly put the .json in your active jupyter directory and run the API.ipynb code block